-29. Adequate protection of citizens participating in administrative procedures is guaranteed by the Administrative Procedures Code.
+37. Adequate protection of citizens participating in administrative procedures is guaranteed by the Administrative Procedures Code.
 The Code declares the equality of all persons appearing before authorities, the prohibition of discrimination between or the exclusion of any persons, the right to a fair and timely procedure as well as the right to access to justice.

+The Administrative Procedures Code is particularly aware of the protection of the rights of those with full or partial disability.
+Besides this, paragraph (2) of section 1. of the Administrative Procedures Code states as a main principle that the authority may not abuse, when exercising its jurisdiction and must exercise its jurisdiction with adherence to the tenets of professionalism, simplicity and cooperation with the client.
+Paragraph (2) of section 4. alludes to the fact that detriment caused by illegal procedures of the authority may raise the issue of adjustment for recompense in the Hungarian legal system.

-In addition to the general client rights granted under the Administrative Procedures Code in administrative procedures, the Act also grants rights to anyone to file a complaint or an application in the public interest outside of the administrative procedure at the authority with competence in the given matter.
+38. In addition to the general client rights granted under the Administrative Procedures Code in administrative procedures, the Act also grants rights to anyone to file a complaint or an application in the public interest outside of the administrative procedure at the authority with competence in the given matter.
 The complaint enables the enforcement of interests relating to the infringement of individual rights or interests, while the report in the public interest enables such enforcement of interests in connection with circumstances affecting a community or society as a whole.
-Pursuant to Section 143 (2) of the Act, no complainant or applicant submitting a complaint or an application may be subject to any penalization whatsoever.
+Pursuant to Section 143 (2) of the Act No. XXIX of 2004 on the modification-, abolishment- and establishment of laws relating to joining the European Union, no complainant or applicant submitting a complaint or an application may be subject to any penalization whatsoever.

 Have any libel, slander or similar provisions of civil or criminal law been used in the context of environmental decision-making processes?
-Have there been any cases of NGOs being ordered to pay damages in connection with their public interest environmental protection activities or litigation?
+Have there been any cases of civilian organizations being ordered to pay damages in connection with their public interest environmental protection activities or litigation?

-30. It arises more and more frequently that in connection with the exercise of the rights laid down in the Convention or Hungarian law, a developer considers him or herself to have been subject to libel or to have suffered pecuniary or moral damage.
+39. It arises more and more frequently that in connection with the exercise of the rights laid down in the Convention or Hungarian law, a developer considers him or herself to have been subject to libel or to have suffered pecuniary or moral damage.